jileil2/Nat_Med_thymoma_case_reports/README.md

 # Striational Antibody-Associated Myositis – Bridging the Gap between Thymoma and Myasthenia Gravis
-_A Systematic Review and Statistical Analysis (BMJ submission)_
+_A Systematic Review and Statistical Analysis (Nature Medicine submission)_

-This repository contains the analysis code and figure/table generation scripts accompanying the manuscript
+This repository contains the analysis code and figure-generation scripts accompanying the manuscript
-**“Striational Antibody-Associated Myositis – Bridging the Gap between Thymoma and Myasthenia Gravis: A Systematic Review and Statistical Analysis.”**
+**Striational Antibody-Associated Myositis – Bridging the Gap between Thymoma and Myasthenia Gravis**.

-> All code is included to ensure reproducibility once the data are available locally.
+All code is provided to support transparency and reproducibility once the data are available locally.

 ---